Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Examples

 \subsection{WPD elements and elementary subgroups}

-The aim of this section is to show that if a group $G$ acts on hyperbolic space non-elementary and the action satisfies a certain weak properness condition, then $G$ contain non-degenerate hyperbolically embedded subgroups.
-The class of such groups includes, for example, all groups acting non-elementary and acylindrically on a hyperbolic spaces.
+The aim of this section is to show that if a non-elementary group $G$ acts on hyperbolic space and the action satisfies a certain weak properness condition, then $G$ contains non-degenerate hyperbolically embedded subgroups.
+The class of such groups includes, for example, all groups acting non-elementarily and acylindrically on a hyperbolic spaces.
 More precisely, we recall the following definition due to Bestvina and Fujiwara \cite{BF}.

 \begin{defn} Let $G$ be a group acting on a hyperbolic space $S$, $h$ an element of $G$.
 One says that $h$ satisfies the {\it weak proper discontinuity} condition (or $h$ is a {\it WPD element}) if for every $\e >0$ and every $x\in S$, there exists $N=N(\e )$ such that